vishnurapps/vishnurapps.github.io/_posts/2019-01-14-Regular-Expressions-in-python.md

 comments: true
 tags:
 ---
+Regular expression is a special sequence of characters that helps us in matching or finding other strings or set of strings , using a specialized syntax held in a pattern.

+Python has a module called re which handles the regular expressions.

 | Character | Description |
 | ---- | ---- |
 | .       | Any Character Except New Line |